Do you have a problem with never being able to finish what you started?

 Who is Jon Acuff?

-Jon Acuff is the New York Times Bestselling author of six books including titles such as Do Over: Make Today the First Day of Your New Career (Amazon), Start and Quitter: Closing the Gap Between Your Day Job & Your Dream Job (Amazon).
-23
+Jon Acuff is the New York Times Bestselling author of five books including titles such as Do Over: Make Today the First Day of Your New Career (Amazon), Start, Quitter: Closing the Gap Between Your Day Job & Your Dream Job (Amazon) and his first book, Stuff Christians Like.

-He is a popular speaker having spoken to hundreds of thousands of people at conferences, colleges, companies and churches.4
+Acuff also blogs about speaking, writing and entrepreneurship.
+He has five separate newsletters covering those topics as well as fitness and parenting.
+He is a popular speaker having spoken to hundreds of thousands of people at conferences, colleges, companies and churches.

 What is Perfectionism?